Garland appoints special counsel to take over Biden classified documents investigation – KION546

 CNN reported Wednesday that Biden’s legal team had found another batch of classified documents in a search that began after classified documents were found at his former think tank office in Washington in early November.

-The discovery set off alarm bells inside the White House, where only a small circle of advisers and lawyers were aware of the matter.
+The discovery of the classified documents in his former office in November set off alarm bells inside the White House, where only a small circle of advisers and lawyers were aware of the matter.
 An effort was launched to search other locations where documents from Biden’s time as vice president may have been stored.

 CNN previously reported that the initial batch discovered when Biden’s personal attorneys were packing files at his former private office contained 10 classified documents, including US intelligence materials and briefing memos about Ukraine, Iran and the United Kingdom.